bradleesand/cppgm-pa6/README.md

 ### Ill-formed but Syntactically Valid

 In some cases there are constructs that could be reduced to the PA6 grammar, but could never be part of a valid C++ program.
 In some of those cases the reference implementation will reject them, in others it will accept them and leave them to fail later in semantic analysis.
 In general it is a grey area and a design decision.
 We expect that your implementation matches the reference implementation at least in its result for the cases in the provided test suite.
 If there is a case that you think falls into this category, and are not sure about, please bring it up on forum.cppgm.org for discussion.
-In general the best policy is to accept these constructs, and defer as much logic as possible until semantic analysis, when a parse tree is available.
+In general the best policy is to accept these constructs, and defer as much logic as possible until semantic analysis, when a disambiguated parse tree is available.

 ### Design Notes (Optional)

-As usual these design notes are optional, there is more than one way to do it and we suggest one possible implementation.
+As usual these design notes are optional, there is more than one way to do it, and we suggest one possible implementation.

 To start with you should review the grammar in the standard Annex A.3 through A.13, side-by-side with the `pa6.gram` file.
 There is an __Index of grammar productions__ at page 1273 of N3485.
-If there is a nonterminal name that you don't recognize or understand, use the Index to look up where that grammar is discussed in the main text.
+If there is a nonterminal name that you don't recognize or understand, use that Index to look up where that grammar is discussed in the main text.
 You can also use the grammar explorer in the `grammar` directory of the starter kit to get more information about a nonterminal.

 Once you are comfortable with the grammar, you will need to prepare your parsing infrastructure.
 You should prepare a `Token` class if you have not already done so, and place the tokens produced from your PA5 code into it as a `vector<Token>`, replacing occurences of `OP_RSHIFT` with the two tokens `ST_RSHIFT_1` and `ST_RSHIFT_2`, and terminating the sequence with a `ST_EOF` token.